truite-codeuse/aose-2025/R7/READMER7.md

 ## How it works

-1. **Agent Initialization**:
+### Agent Initialization:
-   The API receives a `project_id` via the `/initialize` endpoint.
-This `project_id` is used to make a request to the `Ai-Raison` API to retrieve the associated scenarios and options.
+- The API receives a `project_id` via the `/initialize` endpoint.
+- This `project_id` is used to make a request to the Ai-Raison API to retrieve the associated scenarios, options, and description.

-2. **Retrieving Scenarios and Options**:
+### Retrieving Scenarios, Options, and Description:
-   Once the data is fetched from the `Ai-Raison` API, it is extracted and formatted to be sent in the response as scenarios (labels) and options (IDs).
+- Once the data is fetched from the Ai-Raison API, it is extracted and formatted to be sent in the response.

-3. **Health Check**:
+- The response includes:
+  - **Scenarios**: Labels of the scenarios.
+  - **Options**: IDs of the options.
+  - **Description**: Description of the service.
+  - **Service Elements**: Metadata related to the service invocation (e.g., execution ID, timestamp, status).

+### Health Check:
-   The `/health` endpoint allows you to quickly check if the server is functioning correctly.
+- The `/health` endpoint allows you to quickly check if the server is functioning correctly.